Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: The proof of Theorem

 In \cite{Cartan}, Cartan studied the incidence geometry of chains in $\partial\bbB^n$ and showed that a map preserving this geometry must come from an isometry of $\bbB^n$.
 His work was later generalized by Burger--Iozzi to almost everywhere defined measurable maps under the added assumption that the map preserves orientation \cite{BurgerIozzi}.
 This assumption was later removed by Pozzetti \cite{Pozzetti}, and this is the result we will need.

 In the formulation of the theorem below we use the notation introduced in \S\ref{ssec:Chains}.
 Recall that $\partial \bbB^n$ represents the variety of isotropic lines in $\mathbb{C}^{n+1}$, and under this identification, $\mathcal{C}^0_3$ represents triples of isotropic lines that span a two-dimensional subspace.
-Briefly, Pozzetti's chain rigidity theorem is that a measurable map from $\partial \bbB^n$ to $\partial \bbB^n$ that takes triples of points on a chain to triples of points on a chain is necessarily rational.
+Briefly, Pozzetti's chain rigidity theorem is that a measurable map from $\partial \bbB^n$ to $\partial \bbB^n$ that takes triples of points on a chain to triples of points on a chain is necessarily rational; for more on rationality in this general context see \cite[Ch.~3]{Zimmer}.
 Restated precisely in our language, this is the following.

 \begin{thm}[Thm.\ 1.6 \cite{Pozzetti}] For $n \ge 2$, let $\phi : \partial \bbB^n \to \partial \bbB^n$ be a measurable map whose essential image is Zariski dense.
 Endow $(\partial \bbB^n)^3$ with the measure class $[\mu]$ associated with the volume form on $\mathcal{C}^0_3$ and consider the induced map $\phi^3:(\partial \bbB^n)^3 \to (\partial \bbB^n)^3$.
 If the $[\mu]$-essential image of $\phi^3$ is contained in $\mathcal{C}^0_3$, then $\phi$ agrees almost everywhere with a rational map. \end{thm}